Chandra-Panta-Chhetri/crown-computers/README.md

      2. Create a [Stripe account](https://dashboard.stripe.com/register) to get:
          - STRIPE_SECRET_KEY
          - REACT_APP_STRIPE_PUBLISHABLE_KEY
-5. Run `npm run dev` in project root.
+6. Run `npm run dev` in project root.
-6. Project should be running on localhost:3000
+7. Frontend should be running on localhost:3000 and API on localhost:8000.

 **Note: To deploy cloud functions in cloud_functions folder, run `npm i -g firebase-tools` to install firebase cli globally and run `firebase deploy --only functions`.**